- See a full list of publications

 - Explore connections, collaborators, related work and more

 Fernando Fastoso [PhD, Dipl.
-Betriebswirt, BA (Hons), PgCHEP, FHEA] is a Senior Lecturer in Marketing at The York Management School, University of York.
+Betriebswirt, BA (Hons), PgCHEP, FHEA] is a Reader in Marketing at The York Management School, University of York.
 Fernando received his PhD from the University of Bradford and previously studied international business in Dusseldorf (Germany) and Newcastle.
 Prior to joining York, he held academic positions at Bradford University.
 Fernando Fastoso is a member of the Marketing Group and the Centre for Evolution of Global Business and Institutions (CEGBI) at TYMS.
-He is also Director for the MSc Global Marketing, and Associate Editor of the International Marketing Review.
-He is also a Fellow of the UK Higher Education Academy (HEA), a member of the Academy of Marketing Science (US), Academy of Marketing (UK), and Associate Researcher for the Uruguayan National Agency for Research and Innovation (ANII).
+He is also Associate Editor of the International Marketing Review.
+He is a Fellow of the UK Higher Education Academy (HEA), a member of the Academy of Marketing Science (US), Academy of Marketing (UK), and Associate Researcher for the Uruguayan National Agency for Research and Innovation (ANII).
 Fernando also holds the position of visiting professor at the Universidad de Castilla-La Mancha (Spain) and Universidad ORT (Uruguay).

 Fernando is currently Co-Investigator on an interdisciplinary project team that has won a N8 AgriFood Strategic Pump Priming grant “Ethical consumption in the Global South” (£22.384), 2017, as well as a large ESRC grant “Sustainable Consumption, the Middle Classes and Agri-food Ethics in the Global South” (£ 681,252.65), 2018 (ES/R005303/1).
 Both projects bring together collaborators from the University of York, Newcastle University, Durham University, University of Sheffield and various local partners in Brazil, South Africa and China.